LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Item 7840: Misc grid and detail form value styling fixes for 20.10
     * Issue 36941: Query Grid and details component multiline field does not render text as multi-line
     * Issue 40839: Copy theme/scss files to dist instead of compiling down to a single css file
+    * Issue 39458: Add handleFileChange prop to FilesListingForm to track dirty state

 ### version 0.92.1
 *Released*: 12 September 2020